mmuratarat/mmuratarat.github.io/_pages/faq.md

 23. [What are expectation, variance and covariance?](#what-are-expectation-variance-and-covariance)
 24. [What is the covariance for a vector of random variables?](#what-is-the-covariance-for-a-vector-of-random-variables)
 25. [What is the correlation for a vector of random variables?
 How is it related to covariance matrix?](#what-is-the-correlation-for-a-vector-of-random-variables-how-is-it-related-to-covariance-matrix)
+26. What is Cross-covariance?
 25. What is moment generating function?
 What is characteristic function?
 How to compute them?
 25. [What is a Bernoulli distribution?
 Calculate the expectation and variance of a random variable that follows Bernoulli distribution?](#what-is-a-bernoulli-distribution-calculate-the-expectation-and-variance-of-a-random-variable-that-follows-bernoulli-distribution)
+26. What is binomial distribution?
 26. What is a multinoulli distribution?
 27. What is a normal distribution?
 28. Why is the normal distribution a default choice for a prior over a set of real numbers?